 Students planning to move from the district should notify office personnel and get a transfer sheet to be completed by the teacher and signed by the administrator.
-All textbooks and library books must be returned to school and all school fees paid before records will be transferred.
+All textbooks, library books and computers must be returned to school and all school fees paid before records will be transferred.